soaresbru/WorldCup2022Prediction/README.md

 And the file that I created with the data from the first phase of the 2022 world cup, you can see the upload in this repository in the file:
 "Group_phase.csv"

+## Index
+1. Importing the libraries
+2. Reading the files
+3. Looking briefly at the data
+4. Feature Engineering
+5. Working only with World Cup data - "Training is training, and a game is a game"
+6. Split into training, validation and testing.
+7. Feature Engineering with Cup data
+8. Training the model - RandomForestClassifier
+9. Training the model - XGBClassifier
+10. Training the model - LogisticRegression
+11. Training the test file for submission - LogisticRegression
+12. Creating the file for submission

 ---

 # Copa do Mundo da FIFA Catar 2022